 Dr.in Bettina Thöne-Geyer is a researcher at the German Institute for Adult Education - Leibniz Centre for Lifelong Learning (DIE) in Bonn.
 The institute, which is funded by the federal government and the federal states, conducts research on questions of adult learning and teaching, continuing education programmes, continuing education institutions and the political and institutional context of lifelong learning.
 Bettina Thöne-Geyer's academic activities focus on adult learning with its preconditions, forms and consequences.
 In recent years, Bettina Thöne-Geyer has conducted research primarily on continuing vocational education and training at adult education centers, literacy and basic education in the European context, and the benefits of participation in general adult education.

 In addition to research stays in the USA on the topic of vocational and career guidance (Universities of Berkely and Walnut Creek), Bettina Thöne-Geyer was a lecturer at the Universities of Duisburg-Essen, Bremen, Wuppertal and Krems.
 Bettina Thöne-Geyer is currently researching the topic of "Education in old age and education for ageing" at the "Organisation and Programme Research" department in the DIE.

-She will strengthen the teaching in the Department of Continuing Education Research and Educational Technologies and contribute in research colloquia relevant for the PhD "Continuing Education and Lifelong Learning" (in accreditation) and the "Series of Transdisciplinary Dialogues on Continuing Education Research".
-On 9.5.2022 (Audimax) and 10 and 11.5.2022 (SR 3.7.) she will be our guest on campus for this purpose.
+She has strengthened teaching in the Department of Continuing Education Research and Educational Technologies with her research topics and made valuable contributions to colloquia relevant to the PhD "Continuing Education and Lifelong Learning" (in accreditation) and the "Series of transdisciplinary Dialogues on Continuing Education Research".

 LLCC-EduKos Preparatory Funding Project has started with a virtual Kick-off Meeting